wso2-extensions/bfsi-consent-management/docs/config.md

 ### Deploying Artifacts

+Download the connector zip file and extract it.
 Copy the artifacts downloaded to the folders specified below.

 1. Copy the following artifacts to <IS_HOME>/repository/components/dropins folder.
     - org.wso2.bfsi.consent.management.common-1.0.0.jar